Shahid0143/Weather-app-rn/README.md

 </h4>

 <h3>Run the App:</h3>
-<p>npm start
+<h4>npm start
-This will start the Expo development server, and you can run the app on your device or emulator.</p>
+This will start the Expo development server, and you can run the app on your device or emulator.</h4>